raghubetina/puzzles-red/README.md

     git pull
     ```

- 1. When you're ready to start on a new task, the best practice is to first switch back to the `master` branch, get the freshest version, and then to start a new branch from there:
+ 1. When you're ready to start on a new task, the best practice is to first switch back to the `main` branch, get the freshest version, and then to start a new branch from there:

     ```
-    git checkout master
+    git checkout main
     git pull
     git checkout -b my-next-task
     ```

- 1. **Never** make commits directly to the `master` branch.
+ 1. **Never** make commits directly to the `main` branch.
 Always work on your own, experimental branch.
 We'll talk about why this is soon.

-I know this is a lot, but our main focus today is just getting our feet wet with git.
+I know this is a lot of command-line Git commands, but just try to experiment and see how it feels compared to GitKraken.
 Please wave over an instructor as you experiment with these commands and ask questions; remember:

 > Questions are places in your mind where answers fit.
 If you haven’t asked the question, the answer has nowhere to go. — Clay Christensen

 ## Merging branches

-When you're reading to bring the changes from one branch (usually from one of your experimental branches, e.g. `your-name-first-branch`) into another branch (usually into the `master` branch), we have a couple of options:
+When you're reading to bring the changes from one branch (usually from one of your experimental branches, e.g. `your-name-first-branch`) into another branch (usually into the `main` branch), we have a couple of options:

  1. Fundamentally, we use Git's `merge` command at the command-line.
- 1. In the early days, I recommend pushing your branch to GitHub and using GitHub's interface for merging.
+ 1. In the early days, I recommend pushing your branch to GitHub and using GitHub's or GitKraken's interface for merging.

 ### Use GitHub's interface to merge

-To merge changes from e.g. `your-name-first-branch` into `master` using GitHub's interface:
+To merge changes from e.g. `your-name-first-branch` into `main` using GitHub's interface:

  1. Push your branch to GitHub: